-&lt;sup>48 Until July 2018, this role was assumed by the Chief of the Safety Nets and Social Protection Unit (OSZIS).
+16 Until July 2018, this role was assumed by the Chief of the Safety Nets and Social Protection Unit (OSZIS).
 The School Feeding Services (OSF) is created in July 2018.

-- Assign a chair and members to the Country-Specific Advisory Group. - Provide administrative and logistical support during inception mission and data collection. - Participate in consultations and discussions on the evaluation subject and design. - Advice the team on the context, WFP operations and systems to facilitate planning. - Support the team in establishing contact and organising meetings with in-country stakeholders. - Participate in and help organise in-country meetings and debriefings. - Make available the necessary data and information to the evaluation team. - Comment on the draft TOR, Inception and Evaluation reports. - Provide inputs and follow-up for the Management Response to the evaluation. - 103.
-The Regional Bureau (The Regional SF Focal Point and Regional Evaluation Officer) will take responsibility to: - Provide oversight to the evaluation process and advice the evaluation manager - Liaise with the country level evaluation reference group. - Provide support to the evaluation process where appropriate. - Participate in discussions with the evaluation team on the evaluation design and on the evaluation subject. - Provide comments on the draft TOR, Inception and Evaluation reports. - Support the Management Response to the evaluation and track the implementation of the recommendations as recommendations will be part of the regional accountability framework. - 104.
-Relevant WFP Headquarters divisions will take responsibility to: - Discuss WFP strategies, policies or systems in their area of responsibility and subject of evaluation. - Comment on the evaluation TOR, inception and evaluation reports, as required. - 105.
-Other Stakeholders (Government, NGOs, UN agencies) will be invited to participate in the Reference Group and Advisory Groups as appropriate and may act as key informants. - 106.
+- 100. Country-Specific Advisory Groups will also be formed to provide country-specific advice on the evaluation, and review and comment on the country-specific draft evaluation products.
+The members will also act as key informants. - 101.
+The Country Office will be responsible to: - Assign a focal point to help coordinate the evaluation. - Assign a chair and members to the Country-Specific Advisory Group. - Provide administrative and logistical support during inception mission and data collection. - Participate in consultations and discussions on the evaluation subject and design. - Advice the team on the context, WFP operations and systems to facilitate planning. - Support the team in establishing contact and organising meetings with in-country stakeholders. - Participate in and help organise in-country meetings and debriefings. - Make available the necessary data and information to the evaluation team. - Comment on the draft TOR, Inception and Evaluation reports. - Provide inputs and follow-up for the Management Response to the evaluation. - 102.
+The Regional Bureau (The Regional SF Focal Point and Regional Evaluation Officer) will take responsibility to: - Provide oversight to the evaluation process and advice the evaluation manager - Liaise with the country level evaluation reference group. - Provide support to the evaluation process where appropriate. - Participate in discussions with the evaluation team on the evaluation design and on the evaluation subject. - Provide comments on the draft TOR, Inception and Evaluation reports. - Support the Management Response to the evaluation and track the implementation of the recommendations as recommendations will be part of the regional accountability framework. - 103.
+Relevant WFP Headquarters divisions will take responsibility to: - Discuss WFP strategies, policies or systems in their area of responsibility and subject of evaluation. - Comment on the evaluation TOR, inception and evaluation reports, as required. - 104.
+Other Stakeholders (Government, NGOs, UN agencies) will be invited to participate in the Reference Group and Advisory Groups as appropriate and may act as key informants. - 105.
 The Office of Evaluation (OEV) will advise the Evaluation Manager and provide support to the evaluation process when required.
 It is responsible for providing access to the outsourced quality support service reviewing draft TOR, inception and evaluation reports from an evaluation perspective.
 It also ensures a help desk function upon request.

-9.Communication and budget
+5. Communication and budget